aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/rows-and-columns/autofit-rows-and-columns/_index.md

     // Create an object for AutoFitterOptions
     AutoFitterOptions options;

-    // Set auto-fit for merged cells
+    // Set auto‑fit for merged cells
     options.SetAutoFitMergedCellsType(AutoFitMergedCellsType::EachLine);

-    // Autofit rows in the sheet (including the merged cells) worksheet.AutoFitRows(options);
+    // Auto‑fit rows in the sheet (including the merged cells) worksheet.AutoFitRows(options);

     // Save the Excel file